Abicumaran/MSComplexity/README.md

 2)	Repeat these measures on the mass spectrometry MS distance matrix of the .mol file for each molecule using the 2D array BDM calculator (binarize at different thresholds)
 3)	Perform 2D-BDM on the MS2 mass spectra (peak amtrices) of the biological extracts/mixtures from Figure 4 of Marshall et al.

+We have also included the source data files from MA/Assembly theory in the folder ATSourceData.zip.

 https://planetcalc.com/9069/